AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

-***Underworldly Casting.*** You always have the *Invisibility* spell and one Level 1 spell of your choice prepared, and can cast these spells using any Spell Slots you have.
-The Level 1 spell must be from the Conjuration or Necromancy schools of magic.
-You can also cast these spells once without expending a Spell Slot or requiring Material components, and you regain the ability to do so when you finish a Long Rest.
-Your Spellcasting Ability for these spells is the ability increased by this feat.
+***Underworldly Casting.*** Choose one level 1 spell from the Conjuration or Necromancy school of magic.
+You always have that spell and the *Invisibility* spell prepared.
+You can cast each of these spells without expending a spell slot.
+Once you cast either spell in this way, you can't cast that spell in this way again until you finish a Long Rest.
+You can also cast these spells using spell slots you have of the appropriate level.
+The spells' spellcasting ability is the ability increased by this feat.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}